THE MASS OF DARK MATTER:An Integer Derivation of 0.88 GeV via Topological Exclusion

 1

-Dark Matter: Knots that missed the grid and tied themselves into balls.
+Dark Matter: Knots that missed the grid and tied themselves into closed loops.

-Because they aren’t tied to the grid, they don’t pull on it.
+Because they are not anchored to the grid, they do not exert tension.
 No tension means No Charge.
-They

 2 Topology of the Dark Knot